Gui774ume/ebpfkit/README.md

-## eBPF Kit
+## ebpfkit

-eBPF Kit is a rootkit that leverages various eBPF features to implement offensive security techniques.
-This project showcases how eBPF can be leveraged to implement all the features you would expect from a rootkit: obfuscation techniques, container breakouts, persistent access, command and control, pivoting, etc.
+`ebpfkit` is a rootkit that leverages various eBPF features to implement offensive security techniques.
+We implemented most of the features you would expect from a rootkit: obfuscation techniques, container breakouts, persistent access, command and control, pivoting, etc.

 ### System requirements